crustio/crust-wiki/docs/claims-locked-cru.md

 This tutorial currently only suit for the users already [claimed lockedCRU in Maxwell](https://wiki-maxwell.crust.network/docs/en/claimCRU18) before mainnet launched. **At present, maxwell's lockedCRU claim has ended, for those users haven't claimed lockedCRU, please wait for the mainnet's democracy open**.

-## 1. Extension Wallet/Crust Apps users
+## 1. Crust Apps/Extension Wallets

 If you are using the browser extension wallet(MathWallet/Polkadot Extension/Crust Wallet/...) or Crust Apps to manage your account, you can just go to [Crust Mainnet Apps' Account Page](https://apps.crust.network/#/accounts) to check about your lockedCRU asset (you can switch between different networks by clicking the Crust icon in the upper left corner of Crust APPs)